 - The counter offer (if the closing date was changed by sellers).

 - An amendment that was signed later by seller and buyer to change the closing date to an earlier or later date.

 In some contracts, you will see the expression for the closing date listed as “[date] or earlier”.
-This is to notify the seller that buyer is willing to close early if the lender permits it.
-Technically, a signed amendment to officially change the date is not required in this situation, but I prefer to have one signed by all parties in my file to avoid any confusion.
+This is to notify the seller that the buyer is willing to close early if the lender permits it.
+Technically, a signed amendment to officially change the date is not required in this situation, but we prefer to have one signed by all parties in our file to avoid any confusion.

 Related Reading: Steps to Buy a Home

 How long will closing take?